william-stacken/Tiriryarai/README.md

 # Tiriryarai
-An HTTPS man-in-the-middle proxy framework written in C#.
+An HTTPS man-in-the-middle proxy framework written in C#, allowing for custom plugins that can freely modify incomming HTTP requests and responses automatically.

 ![logo](Tiriryarai/favicon.ico)